informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

 some tokens have been transferred from chain A to chain B, and the receiver on chain B wants to return them, then the tokens can be returned.

+For this we require the assumption (which is somewhat implicit it its [correctness argument](https://github.com/cosmos/ics/tree/master/spec/ics-020-fungible-token-transfer#correctness)) that the source chain only performs valid transitions.

 This is implemented in the invariant TODO in the file TODO.

+A related property which is not in the ICS English specification is:
+TODO: Formalize" Solo sent 10 josef coins to A, so no transfer that wants to send more than 10 Josef coins is not allowed."

 #### Preservation of total supply